Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 bees/birds/butterflies, night for moths/bats).

-difference between nectar and pollen?
+What is the difference between nectar and pollen?

 Both are crucial floral rewards for